MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sites/change-default-language-site-collection.md

 - SharePoint Online
 ---

-# You can't change the default language for a SharePoint Online site collection
+# You can't change the default language for a SharePoint Online site

 ## Symptoms

-You're unable to change the default language setting for a site collection (**Site Settings** > **Language Settings**) for one the following site collections:
+You're unable to change the default language setting for a site (**Site Settings** > **Language Settings**) for one the following sites:

 - My Site Host
 - OneDrive for Business personal site